 Are you following A/B testing best practices for your opt-in marketing campaigns?
-If you’re not, the chances are you’re missing out on major opportunities to grow subscriber numbers and improve lead generation.
+If you’re not, then chances are you’re missing out on major opportunities to grow your subscribers and improve conversions.

-This guide will help you with those issues.
-We’ll share some A/B testing best practices to help you get reliable results from your split testing strategy so you can attract more leads and boost subscriber numbers.
+We’ll share some A/B testing best practices to help you get reliable results to attract more leads and boost subscriber numbers.

 Why You Should Split Test Your Marketing Campaigns

 There are several reasons why split testing website marketing campaigns makes sense.
-Web A/B testing helps you make decisions based on data, rather than guesswork, so you know for sure when a particular marketing tactic or campaign is working.
+A/B testing helps you make decisions based on data, rather than guesswork.
+That way you know for sure when a particular marketing tactic or campaign is working.

-When you A/B test a website marketing campaign, you can experiment with different ideas.
+When you A/B test a website’s marketing campaign, you can experiment with different ideas.
 This is useful because sometimes a small change can make a big difference to the results you get.

 One of the key areas to test to increase lead generation and subscriber growth is your optin form.
-That’s because this is where people sign up to become subscribers or leads.
+This is where people sign up to become subscribers or leads.